 The Institute for Work & Health operates with core funding from the Province of Ontario.
-The stewardship of this funding lies with the Ontario Ministry of Labour, Training and Skills Development (MLTSD).
+The stewardship of this funding lies with the Ontario Ministry of Labour, Immigration, Training and Skills Development (MLITSD).
 Previously, from its origins in 1990 to the end of 2012, the Institute operated with core funding support from the Workplace Safety and Insurance Board (WSIB).

-The Institute has an arm's-length relationship with the MLTSD, as it did previously with the WSIB.
+The Institute has an arm's-length relationship with the MLITSD, as it did previously with the WSIB.
 Although the core funder approves a general budget plan, the specifics of our research agenda, as well as how we conduct and report on our research, are all determined by IWH independently of our core funder.
 Three principles included in the preamble to our core funding agreement with the Ministry make this clear.
 The principles say IWH will:

 - focus on research questions aligned to the mandate of the Province and to the protection of the health of workers in the Ontario labour market;